CultureJan 19, 20267 min read

 Cultural affinity with the US is strong.
 Latin Americans understand American work culture, communication styles, and business expectations.

-Many are fully bilingual (Spanish and English).
-If you serve Spanish-speaking markets, this is gold.
+Many are fully bilingual in Spanish and English — if you serve Spanish-speaking markets, this is a significant advantage.

-Most successful companies hiring internationally don’t pick one region.
+Most companies that hire internationally don’t pick one region.
 They hire from all three based on the role.

 Find good people.
 Pay them fairly.
 Train them properly.
 Keep them around.